Lightfilm Light Up Car Decal Net Worth Shark Tank Update 2025

 The Sharks had different queries and asked several questions concerning Lightfilm during the pitch.

-Barbara Corcoran inquired about whether they provided customized decals, Rolf and George said that they are planning unique designs on custom in the future.
+Barbara Corcoran inquired about whether they provided customized decals.
+Rolf and George said that they are planning unique designs for custom in the future.

 Robert Herjavec asked about sales, the business owners said that they had to wait for funding before they could begin making sales.
 Robert also asked if they have any licensing deals.
-George revealed that they have many chances working with Harley Davidson in the future who is a famous American motorcycle manufacturer.
+George revealed that they have many chances working with Harley-Davidson in the future, which is a famous American motorcycle manufacturer.

 Daymond and Barbara asked about the selling price and the cost of the products.
-According to George, the regular sticker costs$10 and the battery-operated decals will cost $5 or maybe less than it.
+According to George, the regular sticker costs $ 10 and the battery-operated decals will cost $5 or maybe less than that.
 It may retail for $19.99, depending on license, and $10 at wholesale.

 Kevin Harrington decided not to invest in the business because he believed it would cost far more than he was willing to pay.